Computer-Based Testing (CBT)

-CBT written exams are currently available for the Mobile, Tower, Overhead, and Articulating Crane Operator programs as well as Digger Derrick Operator, Rigger, Signalperson, Crane Inspector, and Lift Director programs.
-Recertification exams for all of these programs except for Signalperson may also be taken on the CBT platform.
+CBT written exams are currently available for the Mobile, Tower, Overhead, and Articulating Crane Operator programs as well as Digger Derrick Operator, Drill Rig Operator, Dedicated Pile Driver, Rigger, Signalperson, Crane Inspector, and Lift Director programs.
+Written exams for recertification for all of these programs except for Signalperson may also be taken on the CBT platform.

 Is CBT available nationwide?

 Yes.
 Find the closest PSI CBT Testing location by entering your ZIP code.

 CCO written exams are administered via computer at PSI’s over 400 test centers located throughout the nation.